Leave a Comment

 Being the Person or Thing

 One of the most important things about actually understanding your dream rather that interpreting it is to become the dream person or object – to actually completely identify with it.
 This needs to be practiced as most people feel the dream person or object is something other than themselves and are often hesitant to become it.
 For instance the Devil in a dream is simply your own emotions and fears given an exterior image.
-And also Christ in a dream is the same thing.
+Also a teacher or Mentor is in a dream the highest wisdom in us.
 In doing this you can step beyond the imagery of the dream into direct experience of yourself in all its variety and wonder.
-The Christ for instance become an actual experience of the highest in you.

-So do do this the dreamer next choose one of the characters or images in the dream to explore.
+So to do this the dreamer next chooses one of the characters, images or objects in the dream to explore.
 The character can be themselves as they appear in the dream, or any of the other people or things.
 It is important to realise that it does not matter if the character is someone known or not, or whether they are young or old.
 The character needs to be treated as an aspect of their dream, and not as if they were the living person exterior to the dream.
 So do not attempt to describe them an outside person, but the dream character.

 Stand in the Role of Character or Object

 The dreamer stands in the role of the character or image they are using.
-So if they chose to be a person they would close their eyes, imagine themselves as stepping into the body of the dream character and describe him or herself as the person they now are.
+So if they chose to be a person they would close their eyes, imagine themselves as stepping into the body of the dream character and describe him or herself as the person they now are – from the feelings not thoughts.
+Dreams arise from the processes of life in us.
+Life is very ancient and was active long before words – associations with sounds – arrived, and dreams uses an older method than thinking with words, and uses feelings and associations we may with everything we see.
+See AssociationsWorking With

-To do this it usually changes the way your body or feelings feel.
+To do this it usually changes the way your body or feelings are experienced.
 As this is done notice any changes in how you feel as that person – or object – speak as them in the first person.
 Do not say, “I feel as if this person is …” but say, “I feel I am and am doing ..”
-As this happens watch any realisations or insights that arise and explore the person.
-Ask question of this dream character until you feel you have realised what is is of you that is being revealed.
+As this happens watch any realisations or insights that arise and explore the person or thing.
+Ask question of this dream character or thing until you feel you have realised what is is of you that is being revealed.

 Key Words